 A proper marathon training plan is an absolute must.
 In order to prepare yourself properly, you should plan your weekly runs and calculate your running mileage.
 A good training plan will ensure that you are running enough miles each week while keeping injury risks low.

 Proper marathon training plans incorporate different types of training runs such as recovery runs, long runs, marathon pace runs, tempo runs or interval runs.
 Running a marathon doesn’t mean training distance running only.
 Speed workouts are equally important for your muscles and bones to prepare for the upcoming event.

-Most of the marathon training programs also include strength training, core work, or cross-training into your running routine.
+Most of marathon training programs also include strength training, core work, or cross-training in your running routine.

 This is especially important for first-time marathon runners.
 Planning at least one cross-training day and one strength training day weekly is highly advised.